Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/tests/STATUS.md

 ## List Start Number

 The code that handles the list `start` attribute has been implemented in the filter, but it had to be circumvented because `html_start` crashes PMLC 3.1.0 due to a bug.
-(See: [Issue #91])
+(See: [PMLC #91])

 ## HTML Attributes

-Currently, due to the PMLC 3.1.0 bug mentioned in [Issue #91], which crashes PMLC when a node has multiple HTML attributes, we had to temporary suppress emitting HTML attributes in the output.
+Currently, due to the PMLC 3.1.0 bug mentioned in [PMLC #91], which crashes PMLC when a node has multiple HTML attributes, we had to temporary suppress emitting HTML attributes in the output.
 This is affecting:

 - `Span()` and [text highlighting via `.mark`](https://pandoc.org/MANUAL.html#highlighting)